pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       requested as part  of initialization if user name exists and it is not  provided by this option.(EnvVar: PYWBEMCLI_PASSWORD ).
-      -t, --timeout TEXT              Operation timeout for the WBEM Server in seconds.
+      -t, --timeout INTEGER RANGE     Operation timeout for the WBEM Server in seconds.
 (EnvVar: PYWBEMCLI_TIMEOUT).
                                       Default: 30
       -n, --noverify                  If set, client does not verify server